Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

     * A string table is a sequence of null-terminated character strings.

 ## Relocatable object files
+* Compilers and assemblers generate relocatable object files
+    * which are object files that contains binary code and data in a form that can be combined with other relocatable object files at compile time to create an executable object file.
+* Object file formats vary from system to system.
+    * The first Unix systems `.out`
+    * Windows NT `PE`
+    * Modern Unix systems `elf` -> `.o`

 * `.o` files contains machine specific code and data of the program
   * it doesnt contain any absolute addresses.